 A: Sure!
 We accept pull requests and if you have prior kernel experience please get in touch with NanoVMs - they might even want to pay you.

-qemu to run your code or application.
+qemu to execute your application.

 A: Yes, it is possible to run